 Subsidized loans are need-based and available to undergraduate students who demonstrate sufficient need to be eligible for the loan.
 The interest is paid by the government while the student remains enrolled at least half-time and for a six-month grace period following withdrawal or graduation.
 Subsidized loans were eliminated for master’s and doctoral programs as of July 1, 2012.
 As an exception, teaching credential/certificate-only programs may still qualify for subsidized loans.

 This is a non-need-based loan with interest starting to accrue upon disbursement.
 The student has the option to postpone payment of interest, which is then capitalized (added to the principal balance).

 This is a non-need-based loan available to graduate students and parents of undergraduate students based upon credit worthiness, with interest starting to accrue upon disbursement.
 Borrowers may borrow up to the cost of attendance, minus any other financial aid (grants, scholarships, loans, etc.).
 Please be advised on the following regarding PLUS Loans:

 - Graduate borrowers are advised to apply for the maximum amount of federal Stafford loans before pursuing PLUS Loans.

-Must meet basic eligibility requirements of no adverse credit.
-Graduate students or parents of undergraduate students who cannot meet the requirements may be eligible with a creditworthy endorser/cosigner.
+- Must meet basic eligibility requirements of no adverse credit.
+Graduate students or parents of undergraduate students who cannot meet the requirements may be able to appeal the decision with the U.S. Department of Education or be eligible with a creditworthy endorser/cosigner.